Michaelaicore/multinational-retail-data-centralisation312/README.md

 2. Execute the SQL scripts provided in the project to update or query the database schema:

-    schema_setting.ipynb and schema_setting.sql: These scripts handle schema settings for the database.
+    schema_setting.ipynb (to display schema_setting.ipynb, click [link](https://nbviewer.org/github/Michaelaicore/multinational-retail-data-centralisation312/blob/c24ed8fe30a3d823a8d214dd895a64e32253db6c/main/schema_setting.ipynb)) and schema_setting.sql: These scripts handle schema settings for the database.
 Run the .ipynb file using Jupyter Notebook or the .sql file directly in your SQL environment.

     SQL_querying.ipynb and SQL_querying.sql: These scripts perform SQL queries on the data.
 Like the schema script, you can run the .ipynb in Jupyter or execute the .sql file in your SQL environment.